pranav-develop/pranav-develop/README.md

 ### Hi there 👋, my name is Pranav Shukla
 ####
-I am currently pursuing my Bachelor's Degree in Computer Science & Information Technology from KIET Group of Institutions.
+I am currently working as a Software Developer for Quinn.
 I love to code and work on new and exciting projects.
-I am a Full Stack Developer and also a competitive coader.

 Skills: Next / Nest / React / JS / HTML / CSS / Node / Express / Mongo / C++ / EJS / Java / SpringBoot